SCULPTURE

 Ego’s Odyssey portrays a physical and psychological journey through four solid bronze figures.

-“I Am What I Am” (Figure 1), Here he stands.
+“You Make Me Weak” (Figure 1), Here he stands.
 Strong, self assured.
 BD energy.
 The masculine in all its glory.
 Ready to perpetuate, dominate.
 Invincible.
 Attractive.
 Very attractive.

 “This Wasn’t Supposed to Happen” (Figure 2) An unexpected blow has occurred.
 In a wilted stance, with feet turned in, shrunken testicles and streaming golden tear drops some event has struck the figure and rendered him weak.
 The cause unknown; a possible result of disease, financial set back, ageing, loss, fall from grace, or other upheaval.
 He views himself as no longer in his masculine glory.
 What will become of him now?